centreon/centreon-engine/doc/user/configuration/basics/passive_checks.rst

 passively instead of actively.
 They key features of passive checks are as follows:

-  * Passive checks are initiated and performed external applications/processes
+  * Passive checks are initiated and performed by external applications/processes
   * Passive check results are submitted to Centreon Engine for processing